 Figure 1.
 Cyclic Voltammetry (CV) One Segment Waveform

-In the simplest case, when Segments (SN) = 2, potential is swept linearly from an initial to vertex potential and back to final potential, sampling current at specified intervals (see Figure 2).
+When Segments (SN) = 2, potential is swept linearly from an initial to vertex potential and back to final potential, sampling current at specified intervals (see Figure 2).

 Figure 2.
 Cyclic Voltammetry (CV) Two Segment Waveform

-In the simplest case, when Segments (SN) ≥ 3, potential is swept linearly from an initial to final potential with two additional turning points called upper and lower potential, sampling current at specified intervals (see Figure 3).
+When Segments (SN) ≥ 3, potential is swept linearly from an initial to final potential with two additional turning points called upper and lower potential, sampling current at specified intervals (see Figure 3).
 In this case, the most advanced waveform can be designed.

 Figure 3.
 Cyclic Voltammetry (CV) Three Segment Waveform

 Modern Pine Research potentiostats have digital waveform generators on board.
 This means that linear sweeps are approximated by a series of small stair steps, whose step size is defined by the 16-bit resolution Analog-to-Digital converter (ADC) on the circuit board and current/potential range

 selected.
 For example, on the WaveDriver 100,

 , the current step resolution on the ±100 nA range is